Frequently Asked Questions

 The shutter speed and ISO ranges shown in Velocity Lapse are dependent on what your device allows third-party apps to access.
 This can be very different than what the device native stock camera can access, unfortunately.
 You can double-check what shutter speed range a particular device allows third-party apps to access by looking at this device camera database.

-Yes, there is a (currently work-in-progress) user guide here.
+Yes, the user guide is here.
 You can find video tutorials on the official YouTube channel and Instagram.

 That said, all of the lenses that Velocity Lapse can access are shown (regardless of whether your using the free or Pro version), so you can know at a glance what lenses are available.

-The “max available” setting in Velocity Lapse looks for the highest available resolution, however some OEMs (device manufacturers) restrict camera features like the true sensor resolution to the device pre-installed camera app.
+The “max available” setting in Velocity Lapse looks for the highest available resolution, however some device manufacturers restrict camera features like the true sensor resolution to the device pre-installed camera app.
 Third-party apps, including Velocity Lapse, cannot access the same native resolution of the sensor.
 On devices where the manufacturer does not limit third-party apps, you will get the native resolution.

 By default, the exposure and focus are locked during capture to prevent flicker in the final time-lapse.

 To unlock the exposure, tap the camera icon to open the camera settings and then toggle the exposure lock via the button with the lock icon.
-(Circled in yellow in the screenshot below)
+See the screenshot below.

 Please note that having the exposure unlocked during capture can produce flicker in the final time-lapse which you may need to edit out due to the exposure adjusting each frame.